 Every Sprint begins with two planning sessions.
 These sessions define the content of the sprint-

 - The How meeting

-Furthermore, a Sprint Retrospective meeting is conducted with an objective to check and improve the project execution process.
-To analyse-
+Furthermore, a Sprint Retrospective meeting is conducted with the objective of checking and improving the project execution process:

 - What was good during the sprint?